“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 Buddy tried to stop him moving her.
 She was now struggling to breathe.

 “You’ve gotta get a doctor, bro.
-She’s taken coke.
+She’s taken powder.
 She’s taken coke!”
 Buddy tried to warn Glenn.
 Normally when the coke whores or even one of the brothers had snorted too much they would just be thrown out on their asses.
 If the exposure got to them before they sobered up that was their own damn fault.
 This was different.
 Buddy needed that little girl to live.

 Glenn snatched Buddy by the throat, crushing his trachea.
 He punched him with a blow ‘The Bournton Blizzard’ would have been proud of.
 Buddy was sent backwards.
 The force almost broke a board on Pippen’s paddock.